itech-magazine/jan2021/docs/pages/mds/data-centre.md

 > Hello Friends,
 >
-> We  started  this  series  with  what goes into designing a modern datacenter and in the last article, you all came  to  know  about  the  Non-Obvious and Potential Attack Vectors.
-In this article, the focus would be learn about Active and passive Reconnaissance for Information Gathering.
+> We  started  this  series  with  what goes into designing a modern datacenter and in the last article, we learned  about  the  Non-Obvious and Potential Attack Vectors.
+In this article, the focus would be to learn about Active and passive Reconnaissance for Information Gathering.

 ![](https://i.ibb.co/dp2D8cM/image.png)